klmoy/klmoy.github.io/_portfolio/ges675_finalproj.md

 ---
 title: "Web Applications of GIS - Final Project"
-excerpt: "A basic web application that utilizes the ArcGIS JavaScript API.
+excerpt: "A basic web application that utilizes the ArcGIS JavaScript API
  <br/><img src='/portfolio/images/ges675_finalproj_screenshot.JPG'>"
 collection: portfolio
 ---

-<a href='/ges675_finalproj/index.html'></a>
+<a href='/ges675_finalproj/index.html' target='blank'>Click to go to the web app</a>

 Description of project workflow.